EdoardoLaGreca/werc-on-openbsd/README.md

 **Performing an OpenBSD release upgrade (e.g. by using [sysupgrade(8)](https://man.openbsd.org/sysupgrade.8)) or updating the `plan9port` package may break the current Werc installation.** It is advised to always test your Werc installation after performing either a system upgrade or a `plan9port` update.
 If it stops working, head to [Troubleshooting](#troubleshooting).

-To preserve the original config files that are going to be modified, the setup script backs them up by adding `.bk` to the end of their name.
-For example, the original `/etc/httpd.conf` file is copied to `/etc/httpd.conf.bk`.
-To restore the original files, the unsetup script renames the backup files with their original name.
-For this reason, **before running `setup.sh`, make sure to NOT have files named `/etc/httpd.conf.bk` or `/etc/fstab.bk` in your filesystem**.

 ## Rationale and Details

 [Werc](http://werc.cat-v.org/), defined as a "sane web anti-framework", is a set of [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) scripts that take markdown files and HTML templates and spit out a complete HTML page.
 It is simple (highly functional core is 150 lines), easily extensible, and fast enough.